SkylineCommunications/dataminer-docs/release-notes/Class_Library/SLC_RN_ClassLibrary_REV000.md

 #### Simplified version of the MessageExecutor \[ID_33223\]

-​A simplified version of the MessageExecutor has been added (SimpleMessageExecutor\<T>), containing only a TryExecute method.
+A simplified version of the MessageExecutor has been added (SimpleMessageExecutor\<T>), containing only a TryExecute method.

 This MessageExecutor version can be used for small executors with a minimum of logic that do not need separate actions (DataGet, DataSet, Parse, etc.).